InkbridgeNetworks/teapv2/draft-dekok-emu-teapv2.md

 Length

 > The Length field is two octets and contains the length of the TLV
 > field in octets.
-The Length MUST be at least two (2), and MUST a
+The Length MUST be at least two (2), and MUST be a
 > multiple of two (2).
+>
+> If the Length field is invalid, implementations MUST behave as if
+> Pseudo-MSK-Contents TLV was missing.

 Type Reference